chinigorg/docs-tap/tap-gui/plugins/workload-visibility.md

-# Workload Visibility User Guide
+# Runtime Resources Visibility User Guide

-The Workload Visibility screen lets developers view the details and status of their Kubernetes Workloads to understand their structure, and debug issues.
+The Runtime Resources Visibility screen lets developers view the details and status of their Kubernetes resources to understand their structure, and debug issues.

 ## Before You Begin

-Developers must perform the following actions to see their Workloads on the dashboard:
+Developers must perform the following actions to see their resources on the dashboard:

 1. Define a Backstage Component with a `backstage.io/kubernetes-label-selector` annotation.
 See [Components](../catalog/catalog-operations.md#components) in the Catalog Operations documentation.

   ```yaml
   apiVersion: backstage.io/v1alpha1
   kind: Component